Dando18/lazyml/README.md

 - `"one_hot_encode"`: one-hot-encode columns.
 See [pandas.get_dummies](https://pandas.pydata.org/docs/reference/api/pandas.get_dummies.html).
 - `"binarize"`: Binarize values by some threshold.
 See [sklearn.preprocessing.Binarize](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.Binarize.html).

-The columns to apply the preprocessing step are given by `"columns"` or `"all-columns-except"`.
-The latter means to take the converse subset of column names and apply to those.
+The columns to apply the preprocessing step are given by `"columns"`, `"all-columns-except"`, or `"columns-reg"`. `"all-columns-except"` means to take the converse subset of column names and apply to those. `"columns-reg"` will take all columns matching a regex pattern.

 Any additional arguments are passed to the underlying preprocessing method.
 For instance, `norm="l2"` or `norm="l1"` can be passed to `"normalize"` with an additional entry `"norm": "l1"`.